PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 For the typical synchronous distributed training, some significant steps are as follows:

 1. A Trainer will compute the gradients and SEND them to the Parameter Server(PServer) nodes.
-1. After the PServer node received gradients came from all the Trainers, it would apply the gradient to the respective variables, and using an optimize algorithms(SGD, Momentment...) to update the parameters.
+1. After the PServer node received gradients came from all the Trainers, It will aggregate the gradient variables for the same parameter into one gradient variable and then apply the aggregated gradient to the respective parameter, finally using an optimize algorithms(SGD, Monument...) to update the parameters.
 1. The Trainer would wait for the PServers finished the optimize stage, and GET the parameters from PServer, so all the Trainers would get the same parameters.